Norway

-Harald V of the House of Glücksburg is the current King of Norway.
-Jonas Gahr Støre has been Prime Minister of Norway since 2021.
-As a unitary state with a constitutional monarchy, Norway divides state power between the parliament, the cabinet, and the supreme court, as determined by the 1814 constitution.
+Haakon VIII of the House of Glücksburg is the king of Norway.
+Jonas Gahr Støre has been prime minister of Norway since 2021.
+As a unitary state with a constitutional monarchy, Norway divides state power between the parliament, the cabinet, and the judiciary, as determined by the 1814 constitution.
 Norway has both administrative and political subdivisions on two levels: counties and municipalities.
 The Sámi people have a certain amount of self-determination and influence over traditional territories through the Sámi Parliament and the Finnmark Act.
-Norway maintains close ties with the European Union and the United States.
+Norway maintains close ties with the European Union and with the United States.
 Norway is a founding member of the United Nations, NATO, the European Free Trade Association, the Council of Europe, the Antarctic Treaty, and the Nordic Council; a member of the European Economic Area, the WTO, and the OECD; and a part of the Schengen Area.
-The Norwegian dialects share mutual intelligibility with Danish and Swedish.
+The Norwegian dialects form a continuum of mutual intelligibility with Danish and Swedish dialects.

-Norway maintains the Nordic welfare model with universal health care and a comprehensive social security system, and its values are rooted in egalitarian ideals.
+Norway maintains the Nordic model with universal health care and a comprehensive social security system, with its values rooted in egalitarian ideals.
 The Norwegian state has large ownership positions in key industrial sectors, having extensive reserves of petroleum, natural gas, minerals, lumber, seafood, and fresh water.
 The petroleum industry accounts for around a quarter of the country's gross domestic product (GDP).
 On a per-capita basis, Norway is the world's largest producer of oil and natural gas outside of the Middle East.
-The country has the fourth- and eighth-highest per-capita income in the world on the World Bank's and IMF's list, respectively.
-It has the world's largest sovereign wealth fund, with a value of US$1.3 trillion.
+The country has the fourth- and eighth-highest PPP-adjusted per-capita GDP in the world on the World Bank's and IMF's list, respectively.
+It has the world's largest sovereign wealth fund, with a value of US$2.1 trillion.